I'm interested in communication, languages, cross-cultural exchange, aviation, computer history, information systems and the European Union.

 I work as a UX/UI Designer at OpenProject, a secure, open-source project management software that respects your data and your privacy.

-Snow Circuit is my ambient sci-fi synth project set in a post-human future.
+Snow Circuit is my retro synthwave project.
 I was previously a student pilot and host of the Ground Effect aviation podcast.

 Writing